hackclub/winter/sofiykam.md

 both of which are very important parts of the career I want to pursue, and also are big hobbies and passions that I have.

+## Plan

-## First I will purchase all of the materials needed to create the predictor.
+First I will purchase all of the materials needed to create the predictor.
 When I have all of the materials, then I will actually prepare for set-up by connecting the SD card to the laptop, and downloading all of the necessary information.
 Then I will set up the Jetson Kit and attach all the necessary cables and pieces to the Jetson.(the jetson and pulse oximeter + camera will be connected with the ethernet cable and the USB plugs they have included.)